sabsar42/Competitive-Programming-Solutions/README.md

 # CodeForces_solutions
-This repo holds all the CF stats
+This repo holds Just The Templates of CP and Cf stats